strapi/documentation/docs/developer-docs/latest/developer-resources/unit-testing.md

 </code-block>
 </code-group>

-The test output in your terminal should be the following:
+4. Confirm the test is working.
+The test output in the terminal window should be the following:

 ```bash
 yarn run v1.22.18